Can I take vitamin C for UTI?

 The Bottom Line

-Many women with recurrent UTIs are on the search for something to prevent UTIs other than antibiotic prophylaxis.
-Vitamin C has been suggested and is used widely even though as we discussed.
-The research, however, isn’t very positive about its effectiveness.
+Many women with recurrent UTIs are on the search for something other than antibiotic prophylaxis to prevent UTIs.
+Vitamin C has been suggested and is used widely even though the research, isn’t very positive about its effectiveness.
 It doesn’t acidify the urine as was once thought and it didn’t prevent recurrent UTIs in all studies.
-Many of the studies have been poorly designed so it is difficult to really interpret the results.
+Many of the studies have been poorly-designed, so it is difficult to really interpret the results.
 On the other hand, vitamin C/ascorbic acid is inexpensive and most studies have used just 100 mg per day.
-In fact, even placebo helps patients, so if you believe that vitamin C works for you, it is completely safe to take.
+In fact, even the placebo helps patients, so if you believe that vitamin C works for you, it is completely safe to take.